vogt4nick/recipes.vogt4nick.com/src/recipes/breads/baguettes.md

 === "Ingredients"
-    * Poolish
+    * Starter
-        * 100 g Bread Flour*, unbleached
+        * 100 g Bread Flour
+        * 100 g Water, warm
         * 1 ml Instant Yeast
-        * 100 ml Water, warm (35C)
     * Dough
+        * 425 g Bread Flour
-        * 7 ml Salt
+        * 240 ml Water, warm
         * 4 ml Instant Yeast
-        * 425 g Bread Flour*, unbleached
-        * 240 ml Water, warm (35C)
-    * 30 ml Semolina Flour
-    * 240 ml Water, hot (80C)
+        * 2 ml Kosher Salt

     ??? question "Substitutions"
         *Substitute all-purpose flour for bread flour

 === "Directions"
-    1. **Prepare poolish.** Add flour, yeast, and water to medium bowl.
+    1. **Make starter.** Add flour, yeast, and water to small bowl.
 Mix.
-Cover bowl with plastic wrap.
-Rest 6-24 hours at room temperature until poolish is expanded and bubbly.
+Rest 6-24 hours, covered, at room temperature until starter is expanded and bubbly.
-    2. **Prepare dough.** Transfer 240 ml *poolish* to large bowl.
-Add salt, yeast, flour, water.
-Gently stir 2 minutes with spoon until a soft (but not sticky) dough ball forms.
-Knead 6 minutes with dough hook at medium speed until dough passes the windowpane test.
+    2. **Autolysis.** Combine flour and water in a mixing bowl.
+Rest 15-30 minutes, covered, at room temperature.
+    3. **Knead once.** Combine starter, salt, yeast and flour/water mixture.
+Transfer to a floured surface.
+Knead until dough passes the windowpane test.
-    3. **Rise dough.** Lightly grease a large bowl.
-Transfer dough greased bowl.
-Roll dough to coat with oil.
-Cover bowl with plastic wrap.
-Rest 2 hours at 25C until the dough nearly doubles in size.
-Remove dough.
-Gently knead 1 minute by hand.
-Return dough to bowl.
-Cover bowl with plastic wrap.
-Rest 2 hours at 25C until the dough nearly doubles in size.
+    4. **Proof once.** Transfer dough to a lightly greased bowl.
+Roll to coat dough with oil.
+Proof 2 hours, covered, until the dough nearly doubles in size.
+    5. **Pre-shape loaves.** Transfer dough to a lightly floured surface.
+Dividing into four loaves, [pre-shape each baguette](https://www.youtube.com/watch?v=cpqGHiPxuQU&t=1m55s).
+    6. **Proof twice.** Transfer pre-shaped baguettes to a flat surface.
+Proof 2 hours, covered, until the dough nearly doubles in size.
-    4. **Shape loaves.** Prepare a lightly floured surface.
+    7. **Shape loaves.** Prepare a lightly floured surface.
 Transfer dough to prepared surface.
 Divide dough into thirds using a bench scraper (careful not to deflate air bubbles).
 [Shape each baguette](https://www.youtube.com/watch?v=xlN5CgQcvAg) into a 10 cm diameter baguette.
-    5. **Proof loaves.** Prepare a floured kitchen towel.
+    8. **Proof thrice.** Prepare a floured kitchen towel.
 Transfer loaves to towel.
 Scrunch towel between loaves to help shape loaves as they proof.
 Proof 50 minutes at 25C until the loaves have grown to 1.5x times their original size but still spring back when poked.
-    6. **Prepare oven.** Place one oven rack in the lowest position and one in the middle position.
-Place an empty sheet pan in the bottom rack; we'll use this pan to produce steam later.
-Preheat oven to 500F (260C).
+    9. **Arrange oven.** Place one oven rack in the lowest position and one in the middle position.
+Place an empty sheet pan in the bottom rack; we'll use it to boil water later.
+Place a pizza stone on the top rack.
+    10. **Preheat oven** to 500F (260C).
-    7. **Score loaves.** With the seam side down, score loaf using a bread lame or razor blade.
+    11. **Score loaves.** With the seam side down, score loaf using a bread lame or razor blade.
 Cut 3 evenly spaced diagonal slashes 6 mm deep on the surface of the loaf.
-    8. **Bake loaves.** Add layer of semolina flour to new sheet pan.
+Add layer of semolina flour to new sheet pan.
 Transfer loaves to sheet pan.
-Place sheet pan in oven on middle rack.
-Pour hot water into the empty loaf pan on the bottom rack.
-Set oven to 450F (235C) (evaporating water will quickly cool oven from 500F to 450F).
-Bake 10 minutes.
-Rotate middle sheet pan.
-Bake 8 minutes until internal temperature of baguettes are 205F (95C).
+    12. **Bake high.**  Place sheet pan in oven on middle rack.
+Pour hot water into the empty sheet pan on the bottom rack.
+Bake 10 minutes until baguettes' ridges turn dark, coffee brown.
+    13. **Bake low.** Reduce oven to 400 F (205 C).
+Bake 10 minutes until internal temperature of baguettes are 205F (95C).
-    9. **Cool baguettes.** Transfer baguettes to cooling rack.
+    14. **Cool baguettes.** Transfer baguettes to cooling rack.
 Rest 40 minutes at room temperature.

+    ??? note "The first dough ball will be very thick!"

+    ??? question "What if I don't have a pizza stone?"
+        Dress a sheet pan with semolina flour to prevent sticking.
+Bake baguettes on the sheet pan instead.

     ??? question "What's the 'windowpane test'?"
         * From [Masterclass](https://www.masterclass.com/articles/classic-french-baguette-recipe-learn-how-to-make-baguettes-at-home)